 The contribution will be made to each account as soon as practicable following the end of each contract year.
-This fund will terminate on July 1, 2019.

 This is subject to the limitations imposed by Sections 401(a), (k), and (m) of the Internal Revenue Code and any other applicable IRS and ERISA regulations.